Function to multiply 'a' with 'x' and add 'b'

 summary[col] = stats_for_column(df[col])

-# Get summary statistics for all columns
+return summary# Get summary statistics for all columns

 stats_all = manual_statistics(df)